stackevo/spudreq/draft-trammell-spud-req.md

-Incremental deployability likely requires limitations of the vocabulary used in signaling, to ensure that each actor in a nontrusted environment has incentives to participate in the signaling protocol honestly; see {{stackevo- explicit-coop}} for more.
+Incremental deployability likely requires limitations of the vocabulary used in signaling, to ensure that each actor in a nontrusted environment has incentives to participate in the signaling protocol honestly; see
+{{I-D.trammell-stackevo-explicit-coop}} for more.

 ## Protection against trivial abuse